CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 {{<tab "NetQ UI" >}}

-To view this distribution, open the large Network Services|All EVPN Services card and view the bottom chart on the left.
+To view this distribution, open the large Network Services/All EVPN Services card and view the bottom chart on the left.
 In this example, there are 12 layer 3 EVPN sessions running on the three VNIs.

 {{<figure src="/images/netq/ntwk-svcs-all-evpn-large-summary-tab-vni-chart-300.png" width="500">}}